scmschmidt/trento_checks_for_supportconfig/README.md

 ```
 tcsc wanda status
 ```
+If you get the output `Wanda is operational` everything is fine.
 > :bulb: Per default `tcsc` starts Wanda automatically if needed.
 > This can be changed by setting `wanda_autostart` in `~/.config/tcsc/config`.
 > See [Configuration File](#configuration-file) for details.